JhoselinRam/scigrapher/README.md

 ![legend-1](/assets/images/legend-1.jpg)

-As shown, the legend appear at the top right corner of the graph and contain only the `linechart` mark and the label set.
+As shown, the legend appear at the top right corner of the graph and contain only the `linechart` mark and label.

 We can add as many datasets as we need on the legend.
 For example: